k2view-academy/K2View-Academy/articles/15_web_services/04_web_services_function_basic_structure.md

-# The basic structure of a Web service function
+# The basic structure of a web service function

 Fabric Studio enables you to automatically generate Java code that holds the basic components of a Web Service function.